MPoinelli/IceCrevasse/README.md

 # LEFM crevasse model

-Model of ice crevasses with the LEFM approach
+Numerical model to simulate ice crevasses with a LEFM-based approach

 ##
 Key executables are included in _routines folder.

-These encompass vertical propagation at local and global scale and horizontal propagation at local scale only.
+These include vertical propagation at local and global scale and horizontal propagation at local scale only.

+##
+Supporting functions are included in _support_functions

-All executables load parameters that are included in _physical_parameters and supporting functions in _support_functions.
+Supporting parameters and global variables are included in: _physical_parameters

 _target_features includes shape files and raster.

+If you use this code, please cite:
+Poinelli, M., Larour, E., Castillo-Rogez, J. and Vermeersen, B. (2019) Crevasse propagation on brittle ice: Application to cycloids on Europa.Geophysical Research Letters,46, https://doi.org/10.1029/2019GL084033